IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.72.6 Message Semantics

-The Authorization Client SHALL incorporate the access token as received from the Authorization Server in a HTTP Authorization header of the type *Bearer* [OAuth2.1, Bearer token] as-is.
+The Authorization Client shall  incorporate the access token as received from the Authorization Server in a HTTP Authorization header of the type *Bearer* [OAuth2.1, Bearer token] as-is.

 A non-normative example of the access token incorporation to a RESTful transaction is as follows: